MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 Azure Advisor provides many recommendations for ExpressRoute circuits as they relate to reliability.
 For example, Azure Advisor can detect:

 * ExpressRoute gateways in which only a single ExpressRoute circuit is deployed, instead of multiple.
 Multiple ExpressRoute circuits are recommended for add resiliency for the peering location.
-* ExpressRoute circuits that are not being observed by Connection Monitor, as end-to-end monitoring of your ExpressRoute circuit is critical for reliability insights.
+* ExpressRoute circuits that aren't being observed by Connection Monitor, as end-to-end monitoring of your ExpressRoute circuit is critical for reliability insights.
 * Network topologies involving multiple peering locations that would benefit from ExpressRoute Global Reach to improve disaster recovery designs for on-premises connectivity to account for unplanned connectivity loss.

 ### Security